Full-color three-loop three-point form factors in N=4 SYM: Simplifying the Integrand

 \section{Simplifying the Integrand}

-In this section, we implement some simplifications for the loop integrands of form factors so that they will be suitable for numerical evaluations.
+In this section, we implement some simplifications for the loop integrands of form factors so that they will be suitable for numerical evaluations and the cancellation of free parameters is also made manifest.
 To begin with, in Section~\ref{ssec:color}, we express the color factors of trivalent topologies in trace basis of color generators in $\SU{N_c}$, which divides the integrand into $N_c$-leading and $N_c$-subleading contributions.
-Next, in Section~\ref{ssec:integrandstrategy}, we simplify the kinematical part of the integrand into a more compact form, which also manifests the cancellation of parameters.
-Finally, in Section~\ref{ssec:dlog}, we discuss how to reorganize the results based on $d\log$ forms, which are crucial to make the numerical evaluation feasible in the next section.
+Next, in Section~\ref{ssec:integrandstrategy}, we simplify the kinematical part of the integrand.
+Finally, in Section~\ref{ssec:dlog}, we discuss how to reorganize the results based on the $d\log$ forms, which are crucial to make the numerical evaluation more efficient in the next section.